parasomni/python-home-server/README.md

 ## 4. Additional security feature

-*usi.py* is an optional security file.
+*usi.py* is an optional security script.
 It creates integrities of the files *key.txt*, *token.txt* and *valid-token.txt*.
-Therefore it can be excluded if these files have been compromised.
-You can setup it by the command:
+Therefore it can be excluded that these files have been compromised.
+You can use it by the following command:

-`python3 usi.py`
+`sudo python3 usi.py`